tweag/haskell-training/material/webapi.md

 It's just a record with one field for every endpoint we want to have.

-Mind that the holes do not work at the type level.
-It's just a placeholder for us.

 ---

 Now it's time for a Servant technicality.
 To make the machinery work, the `FormsApi` data type needs a `mode` type variable which is then used on every route